tjvantoll/articles/kendo/vscode-extension/article.md

 ![](launch.png)

 From here, the process of building an app is pretty simple.
-First give your project a name and path.
+First, give your project a name and path.

 ![](wizard-step-1.png)